operasoftware/devopera/articles/_posts/2015-09-23-installable-web-apps.md

 authors:
 - andreas-bovens
 - bruce-lawson
-intro: 'Opera 32 for Android begins to bridge the gap between the native and web apps’ user experience, letting users add apps to Home screen.'
+intro: 'Opera 32 for Android begins to bridge the gap between the native and web apps’ user experience, letting users add apps to the home screen.'
 tags:
 - android
 - opera